ChromiaProject/directory-chain/README.md

 ## ICCF

-To include the ICMF module in your rell project, specify in your config file:
+To include the ICCF module in your rell project, specify in your config file:
 ```yaml
 libs:
   iccf: